Way2CU/Serval-Documentation/Accounting/API_1.0.markdown

 ### <a name="api/organization">Organizations</a>

-Working with organizations is done through `/v1/json/organization` endpoint.
+Working with organizations is done through `/v1/json/organization` and `/v1/json/organization-access` endpoints.
 Organizations are entities used to organize and group data collection and users.
 They do not necessarily represent legal entities.
 System allows for user interface to be customized with organization colors and logo image.

+Business plans are applied and billed per organization.

 System recognizes the following actions, along with specified methods: